REDUCE, REUSE, RETHINK PACKAGING

 REUSE

-Reuse models were abandoned about 50 years ago by most European countries which favored linear production processes instead.
+Reuse models were abandoned about fifty years ago by most European countries, which favored linear production processes.

-The return to reuse models requires a complete overhaul of the current logistics system, a new design of packaging and standardisation of protocols in order to develop interoperable practices across the European Union.
+Returning to reuse models requires a complete overhaul of the current logistics system, new packaging design, and standardized protocols to develop interoperable practices across the entire European Union.

 REDUCE

-Plastic is fantastic, thanks to its barrier properties it not only protects, but also increases the shelf life of produce.
-The industrial uptake allows a cheap and fast-paced production of plastic.
+Plastic is fantastic; thanks to its barrier properties, it protects and extends the shelf life of products.
+Its adoption by the industry allows for cheap and rapid production of plastic.

-Switching to fibre-based packaging entails overcoming several technical challenges: finding the right technology combinations to functionalize the fibres, meeting barrier requirements (oxygen, water-vapor, grease, ...) securing the food safety and minimum shelf life.
+Switching to fiber-based packaging involves overcoming several technical challenges: finding the right technological combinations to functionalize fibers, meeting barrier requirements (oxygen, water vapor, grease, etc.), ensuring food safety, and guaranteeing a minimum shelf life.

 OUR PARTNERS

-The R3PACK consortium gathers 34 organisations from 7 different countries, bringing together key actors from the food value chain, from the packaging manufacturer to the retailer, combined with experts in the food sector from companies providing innovative solutions to Universities.
+The R3PACK consortium brings together 34 partners across 7 different countries, uniting key players from the food value chain—from packaging manufacturers to retailers—as well as food sector experts from companies offering innovative solutions and universities.